RV Trailer Tires

 You can't go by the amount of tread that is left on a trailer tire.
 Trailer tires undergo stresses that automobile tires do not.
 When you make turns with a trailer, the tires drag sideways.
 This causes breakdown in the sidewalls of a trailer tire that would not occur with a car or truck tire.

 Meanwhile, back on I-35, I had to wait for a break in the speeding traffic to open the driver side door of my truck.
-Once I escaped the cab, I saw the flat tire and proceeded to replace it with the spare.
+You don't get many breaks in traffic on that stretch of I-35 at ANY time of day, let alone mid-morning.
+Once I escaped the cab, I saw the flat tire and began to formulate a plan to replace it with the spare.

 I have never had the need to call that number, but decided to give it a try.
 They arrived in less than 15 minutes.
 The serviceman struggled to replace the tire, while 18-wheelers whizzed by only a few feet away.
 With each passing truck, our travel trailer would shake, making it difficult (and scary) for the serviceman to work.